jbarciv/Backtracking-Maze-Generator/README.md

 ## Description

 The next respository has two C++ programs.
 Both implement a Dynamic Maze Generator with a ramdomized version of the depth-first search algorithm (for more information read https://en.wikipedia.org/wiki/Maze_generation_algorithm#Recursive_division_method).
-One program uses a recursive method and the other one an iterative.
+One program uses a recursive method and the other an iterative method.

 ## Installation
 ```
 $ git clone https://github.com/jbarciv/Recursividad-PS/
 ```